Thomas Circle: 20th and 21st centuries

+Historic preservation of remaining buildings took place in the second half of the 20th century.
+The National City Christian Church, Luther Place Memorial Church, including the statue of Luther, and the circle itself as part of the L'Enfant Plan, were added to the District of Columbia Inventory of Historic Sites (DCIHS) on November 8, 1964.
+The Lutheran church and statue were added to the National Register of Historic Places (NRHP) on July 16, 1973.
+The statue of Thomas was included in the Civil War Monuments in Washington, D.C., collective listing on the NRHP and DCIHS, on September 20, 1978, and March 3, 1979, respectively.
+The Greater Fourteenth Street Historic District was added to the DCIHS on May 26, 1994, and the NRHP on November 9, 1994.
+The 1994 designation included the Lutheran church.
+On April 24, 1997, the L'Enfant Plan was added to the NRHP.
+The Greater Fourteenth Street historic District was expanded in 2007, which included the National City Christian Church and an adjoining apartment building, on January 18 (DCIHS) and May 15 (NRHP).

-In October 2006, the D.C.
-Department of Transportation completed a 2.5-year, $6 million reconstruction of the Thomas Circle.
+In October 2006, the District Department of Transportation completed a 2.5-year, $6 million reconstruction of Thomas Circle.
 The project included the addition of bike lanes, pedestrian crosswalks mid-circle (which hadn't previously existed), new in-circle traffic lights, better street lighting, and new sidewalks and landscaping.
 The biggest change, however, came with the elimination of the 14th Street through-lanes.
 The circle was restored to its original design according to the L'Enfant Plan, which allowed for a larger landscaped area inside the circle.
 The rehabilitation of Thomas Circle won an Honorable Mention in the "Historic Preservation" category of the Federal Highway Administration's Excellence in Highway Design awards for 2006.

 As of the start of the 21st century, Thomas Circle is adjacent to the southern boundary of the Greater 14th Street and Logan Circle Historic District.
 The circle marks the boundary between "downtown 14th Street" and the "uptown 14th Street", the latter of which is a rapidly gentrifying gay neighborhood within the city.
 D.C. city officials now consider Thomas Circle to be a "gateway" to the Logan Circle, Shaw, and U Street Corridor neighborhoods.
 In April 2014, Thomas Circle became the eastern terminus of the M Street Cycle Track.
 This 1.4 mi, west-bound only bicycling lane extends to 28th Street NW.

-Statue

-A statue of General George Henry Thomas by John Quincy Adams Ward was erected in Thomas Circle in 1879.